Eyyadd/Online-Store-Backend/README.md

 # Features
 Secure user authentication and authorization with JWT.<br>
-Payment processing integration using Stripe.
+Payment processing integration using Stripe.<br>
-Product management with categories including Baby, Women, and Men clothing.
+Product management with categories including Baby, Women, and Men clothing.<br>
-Supports role-based access for Admin, Brand Owner, and Customer.
+Supports role-based access for Admin, Brand Owner, and Customer.<br>
-Automapper integration for streamlined object mapping.
+Automapper integration for streamlined object mapping.<br>
-Dependency injection for decoupling and improved testability.
+Dependency injection for decoupling and improved testability.<br>
-Uses MSSQL Server with EF Core for database management.
+Uses MSSQL Server with EF Core for database management.<br>
-LINQ for efficient data querying.
+LINQ for efficient data querying.<br>

 # Technologies Used
-ASP.NET Core Web API
+ASP.NET Core Web API <br>
-JWT (JSON Web Tokens) for Authentication
+JWT (JSON Web Tokens) for Authentication <br>
-Automapper for object-to-object mapping
+Automapper for object-to-object mapping <br>
-Dependency Injection (DI)
+Dependency Injection (DI)<br>
-Entity Framework Core (EF Core)
+Entity Framework Core (EF Core)<br>
-MS SQL Server for data storage
+MS SQL Server for data storage<br>
-LINQ for data manipulation
+LINQ for data manipulation<br>
-Stripe API for payment processing
+Stripe API for payment processing<br>
-Onion Architecture for maintaining a clean code structure
+Onion Architecture for maintaining a clean code structure<br>

 # System Roles
-The platform serves the following user roles:
+The platform serves the following user roles:<br>

-Admin: Manages the overall system, including users and settings.
+Admin: Manages the overall system, including users and settings.<br>
-Brand Owner: Can manage their own products and view orders related to their brand.
+Brand Owner: Can manage their own products and view orders related to their brand.<br>
-Customer: Can browse products, add them to their cart, and proceed to checkout and payment.
+Customer: Can browse products, add them to their cart, and proceed to checkout and payment.<br>

 # Categories
-The product catalog is divided into three categories:
+The product catalog is divided into three categories:<br>

-Baby Clothes
+Baby Clothes<br>
-Women Clothes
+Women Clothes<br>
 Men Clothes